gluo7777/Pomodoro-Task-Timer/README.md

 - [x] Set up node.js server
 - [ ] Add templating to customize error page

+## Settings
+- Add Presets (e.g. break~20min, exerciser~15min) - save these settings to cookies
+- Default time
+- add to cookies

 # Defects
 - [x] `isAuthorized` is not set
 - [ ] YouTube video not playing in background
-- [ ] title not reset to default when timer stopped or deleted
+- [x] title not reset to default when timer stopped or deleted
 - [x] convert all var to const -> let